 “The Vernon Public Art Gallery raised the bar for the Okanagan Print Triennial in the midst of a global pandemic, engaging people globally through their virtual artist talk series.”

 This award recognizes an individual, paid or volunteer, who has made a unique and outstanding contribution on a regional, provincial, or national basis to the arts, culture, and heritage fields over an extended period of time.

-This award recognizes an outstanding effort and contribution with a lasting impact, of an individual or organization that has donated funds, services or personnel to the museum, gallery, archive, or heritage resources field.
-This award would encompass individuals, partners/organizations/associations, corporate donors, and in-kind community partners.
+This award recognizes an outstanding effort and contribution with a lasting impact to the museum, gallery, archive, or heritage resources field.
+This award would encompass individuals, partners/organizations/associations, and in-kind community partners.

 Nominee: Sdahl K’awaas Lucy Bell, Haida Repatriation Committee

 “Lucy Bell has, by a single act of courage and power, rocked the entire world of the GLAM sector in the West Coast.
 This has had ripple effects to enact meaningful change and to motivate others to be enactors of change.
 She is a leader, a fighter and has the heart of a lioness.”

 Nominee: Kirstin Clausen, formerly of the Britannia Mine Museum